Sports Guard Lab from China

 It’s also possible that dentists don’t know what type of sports guards to recommend to their patients, resulting in poor protection and poor compliance.
 To ensure maximum protection, dentists should be aware of the importance of capturing the fully functional depth of the groove and the most distal molars when photographing custom sports guards.

-It is not uncommon for patients to confuse sports guards with nighttime guards.
+It is common for patients to confuse sports guards with nighttime guards.
 While both oral appliances protect the teeth, they work in different ways.
-Sports or oral braces protect your smile during contact sports.
+Sports guards protect your smile during contact sports.
 Night guards prevent you from grinding or clenching your teeth while you sleep.

 Since both contact sports and grinding can put you at high risk for broken teeth and other oral health problems, you’ll need to talk to your dentist about getting a dental protector that’s right for you.